Find out how to apply online

 - a Fellow or Member of the Royal Colleges of Physicians or a Chair of the Examining Board of the awarding body (verification of the Fellow or Member will be sought to ensure that they are affiliated with the issuing University/Medical School and the authenticated copy should be submitted with the authenticator’s full name, their Royal Colleges of Physicians code and an accompanying official stamp or letter from that Fellow, Member or Chair).

 * Candidates must submit an authenticated translation if their primary medical degree certificate is not in English.
 A fresh ink stamp, in English, must be used to authenticate the copy or translation of the primary medical qualification.
-The stamp must be dated within the last 12 months.

 The Colleges reserve the right to request to see the original documents if there is any doubt as to the authenticity of the submitted copies of documents.